 If you want your changes to be available for use in other jobs in the future, you can save your new text using the Save As button.

-You will be prompted to enter a name for your new version of the paragraph.
-You will then be able to select your own version for future jobs.
+You will be prompted to enter a name for your new version of the paragraph, then click OK.